 Assist students in receiving their accommodations

-When a student initially approaches a faculty member regarding his or her accommodations, faculty should ask the student to explain his or her accommodations according to the (DRES) service agreement.
+When a student initially approaches a faculty member regarding his or her accommodations, faculty should ask the student to explain his or her accommodations according to Student Access and Accommodation System (SAAS).
 Second, faculty should discuss the course curriculum with the student and anything pertaining to accessibility.
-Third, faculty members must review and approve any alternative testing agreements through the Student Access and Accommodation System (SAAS).
+Third, faculty members must review and approve any alternative testing agreements through SAAS.
 The instructor is responsible for creating an exam profile.